depthbomb/grinch.py/README.md

 # grinch.py

-Proof of concept Python script for obtaining Discord Nitro gift URLs from all servers it operates within as they are sent.
+Proof of concept Python script for obtaining Discord gift URLs from all servers it operates within as they are sent.

-**THIS IS JUST A PROOF OF CONCEPT!** Discord forbids the use of selfbots and doing so can get your account terminated.
-I highly recommend you do not use this.

 ## How it works